zachcalnan/hello_world/README.md

 #Loops

-# FOR Loops - allow you to execute a block code multiple times
+# FOR Loops - allow you to execute a block of code multiple times

 dates = [1982, 1980, 1973]
 N = len(dates)